Tatara88/Minecraft/P2P/Readme.md

 # P2P

-> This mod adds Peer-to-Peer capabilities to Minecraft
+> This mod adds Peer-to-Peer capabilities to Minecraft.

 With this mod, it is possible to set up a scalable, independent P2P network.